Author

 Personal Finance Researcher · The Money Decoded

 I am not a financial advisor or a certified planner.
-I am a Project Manager who learned personal finance the hard way and spent years researching what I wish I had known earlier.
-I built The Money Decoded to explain personal finance in plain English — so you don’t have to learn it the way I did.
+I am someone who learned personal finance the hard way and spent years researching what I wish I had known earlier.
+I built The Money Decoded to explain personal finance in plain English, so you don’t have to learn it the way I did.

 How I write